konstantin-baetz/konstantinbaetz.github.io/short_bio.md

 ### Professional Profile

 I left academia in part because I felt my impact on policy was limited.
 I have thus adjusted my career path and I am currently working in strategic political consulting at [Miller & Meier Consulting](https://www.miller-meier.de/) (please note disclaimer below).

 I am still passionate about political science, especially the study of foreign policy and its interactions with economics.
 I write about this and other things on [my blog](infiniteregression.substack.com).

+I am also a member of the German Council on Foreign Relations (DGAP).

 ### Academic background